Twoody/portals/react/tests/game-1/README.txt

 Where we currently are at:
   Going to make HUD.js better with:
-    Integration into screen height;
-    Full span with lives;
-    Full span with rocket and powerup/paddle type;
     Full span with home button
     full span with pause button
     full span with menu;